Generated at: 2026-05-16 10:50:18

 Phased Implementation and Scheduling

-During the initial setup, it is crucial to select the necessary functions and data fields carefully.
+During the initial setup, it is important to select the necessary functions and data fields carefully.
 If you try to use all features from the start, the number of input fields will naturally increase, making the screen complex and difficult to use.

 Systematizing Input Tasks